neforgesumino/ProductList/README.md

 # Simple Product List Application
-This is a simple Vanilla Javascript Frontend CRUD that uses Object Orientend Programming using Ecmascript 6+ Features.
+This is a simple Vanilla Javascript Frontend CRUD that uses Object Orientend Programming featuring JavaScript6+ Features.

 # Start the Project
 ```